anywhichway/lazui/docs/lazui.md

 **Note**: `data-lz:mode="closed"` is not supported.

-If you are prepared to potentially write a lot JavaScript and what custom HTML tags, you can [create a custom element](creating-custom-elements) with its own tag.
+If you are prepared to potentially write a lot JavaScript and want custom HTML tags, you can [create a custom element](#creating-custom-elements) with its own tag.

 #### Using Frames